gbenroscience/multi-threaded-poller/README.md

   p.startPolling();
 ```

-To run it at a custom rate of 250 milliseconds, do:
+To run it at a custom rate of `250 milliseconds`, do:

 ```Java